-Protest movements are, of course, different from political organizations.
-They are more fickle phenomena, often being linked to specific events and lacking continuity among organizations, such as lobbying groups or political parties.
-But, even if participation is limited to one or two events, Rothenberg's approach would predict that those who have previously attended a demonstration or joined a strike may have gained important experiences that would influence subsequent behaviors (Sherkat and Blocker 1997).
-Accordingly, those protesting in 2010 who had previous involvement in strikes and demonstrations could be expected to fit the picture of the "usual suspects" of protest participants, especially when compared to new protest recruits.
+Protest movements are, of course, different to organizations; they are rather more fickle phenomena, often linked to specific events, without the continuity of organizations, such as lobbying groups or political parties.
+But even if participation is limited to one or two events, following Rothenberg's approach we would expect that those who have attended a demonstration or joined a strike before would have gained important experiences that might influence their subsequent behaviour (Sherkat and Blocker 1997).
+Accordingly, those protesting in 2010 with a background of previous involvement in strikes and demonstrations could be expected to fit the picture of the 'usual suspects' of protest participants, compared with new protest recruits.

-How can we best adapt these two competing perspectives to the case of anti-austerity protests in Greece?
-The main task we have to perform is to compare new protesters, veteran protesters, and nonprotesters in terms of the key factors that we expect would determine protest behavior.
+How can we best adapt these two competing perspectives to the case of anti-austerity protest in Greece?
+The main task we have to perform is to compare new protesters, veteran protesters and non-protesters in terms of the key factors that we would expect would determine protest behaviour.
 Our point of departure is to formulate a number of hypotheses that draw on the theory put forward by Walgrave and Verhulst (2009).
-These hypotheses, we propose, should refer both to the comparison of novice and veteran protesters, as well as novice and nonprotesters.
-To the extent that these hypotheses are confirmed, we would find support for Walgrave and Verhulst's approach; rejection of all or most of these hypotheses would instead indicate support for the theory of the "apprentice" protester, which we derived from Rothenberg (1988, 1992).
+These hypotheses, we propose, should refer both to the comparison of novice and veteran protesters, as well as novice and non-protesters.
+To the extent that these hypotheses are confirmed, we would find support for Walgrave and Verhulst's approach; rejection of all or most of these hypotheses would instead indicate support for the theory of the 'apprentice' protester, which we derived from Rothenberg (1988, 1992).

-There are a number of general theories of political behavior that will help us determine what factors to examine.
-The first important range of factors concerns the relationship of protest behavior to the main political divide in Greece: party politics and the left-right ideological dimension.
-Apart from the country's trade unions, key organizers of these protests were the parties positioned to the left of the ruling PASOK-a moderate social-democratic party that had won the general elections of 2009-in particular, KKE and SYRIZA.
-The parties of the political right, including the previous government party New Democracy (ND) and the populist LAOS party, did not ask their supporters to join in these protests and thus, at least indirectly, provided support for the government's measures.
+There are a number of general theories of political behaviour that will help us determine what factors to look at.
+The first important range of factors concerns the relationship of protest behaviour to the main political divide in Greece in terms of party politics and the left-right ideological dimension.
+Apart from the country's trade unions, key organizers of these protests were the parties positioned to the left of the ruling PASOK, a moderate social-democratic party that had won the general elections of 2009, in particular KKE and SYRIZA.
+The parties of the political right, including the previous government party New Democracy (ND) and the populist LAOS party did not ask their supporters to join in these protests and thus, at least indirectly, provided support for the government's measures.

 Unlike Verhulst and Walgrave (2009), we are therefore not dealing with a broad range of protests covering a variety of issues but with a very specific protest movement.
-The established discourse of this movement appears to define it as a left-of-center movement.
-Our key question is whether this profile applies only (if at all) to established protesters or also to new protesters, and how their attitudes contrast with those of nonprotesters.
-If new protesters follow the profile of the "usual suspects," then we would expect that they are more likely to have a left-wing ideology and support left-wing opposition parties.
-While Verhulst and Walgrave make no specific mention of ideological factors, the logic of their analysis would lead us to expect new protesters to be even more left wing than veteran protesters.
-In contrast, if we follow Rothenberg's "experiential" approach, we would expect that new protesters are less ideologically defined.
+The established discourse of this movement appears to define it as a left-of-centre movement.
+Our key question is whether this pattern only applies, if at all, to established protesters or also to new protesters, and how their attitudes contrast with those of non-protesters.
+If new protesters follow the pattern of the 'usual suspects', then we would expect that they are more likely to have a left-wing ideology and support left-wing opposition parties.
+While Verhulst and Walgrave make no specific mention of ideological factors, the logic of their analysis would lead us to expect new protesters to be even more left-wing than veteran protesters.
+In contrast, if we follow Rothenberg's 'experiential' approach, we would expect that new protesters are less ideologically defined.

-Hypothesis 1: New protesters are more likely to have a left-wing ideology and support left-wing opposition parties (KKE, SYRIZA) compared to established protesters and nonprotesters.
+H1.
+New protesters are more likely to have a left-wing ideology and support left-wing opposition parties (KKE, SYRIZA) in comparison with established protesters and non-protesters.